sangsongthong-hexterika/PortSwiggerWalkthroughs/AccessControl/Lab5_UserID-ControlledByRequestParameterWithPasswordDisclosure/README.md

 ## Important Points

++ The root cause of the issue is broken access control, allowing the attacker to directly manipulate the id parameter to access other users' data, including sensitive administrator credentials.
 + The password was shown and stored without salt which was easy to be stolen once I could gain access to the account the way I did.
 This is dangerous because I didn't even need to change the administor account's password.
 I was able to copy the password to log in as administrator without even needs to be the admin.
 + There were no 2FA checking if I were the admin or not.
 This means once I have obtained the password, I could login as the admin, change the admin account's password to prevent the real admin from logging in.
 Then, I could do any damanges I want within the admin's power such as delete another user, Carlos.

 ## Mitigation Strategies

++ Implement proper access control to ensure users can only access their own data, regardless of request parameters.
+This can be done by validating user session data on the server side instead of trusting client-side input like URL parameters.
 + Add 2FA or MFA to check when I login as the administrator account.
 This means if I could not verify myself through the MFA, the system can assume that I am not the real admin.
 This will protect the admin account from being logged in by someone who should not be able to do so.
   + This can be another OTP generator app or a one click approval from another device similar to when I logged into Facebook on my computer and the system told me to approve it from my other device that is already logged in.
 + Not only the login needs the authorization either by using 2FA, MFA, or one-click approval, if the admin account perform any actions that can be impactful to the system such as changing the account password or delete a regular user, there should be another one of those authentication check as well.
 I saw it being implement in Zoho business email the free version.